 About Lori Gottlieb

-I provide therapy, consultation, reproductive counseling, speaking, media, and executive coaching services.
+I’m a licensed marriage and family therapist (MFC #54049) and provide therapy, consultation, reproductive counseling, speaking, media, and executive coaching services.
 I’m also an award-winning author who loves stories – all kinds of stories, but mostly stories about the ways we get lost before finding our path.
 We all have unique stories, and I like to help clients to rewrite theirs.
-I’m working in private practice under the supervision of Dr. Lori Grapes, Psy.D.

 I have a master’s degree in clinical psychology with an emphasis in marriage and family therapy from Pepperdine University, and did my undergraduate work in language, literature and culture at Yale College and Stanford University, where I graduated with highest distinction.
 I then worked as a film and network television executive and attended Stanford University School of Medicine before focusing on writing.